sungnyun/understanding-cdfsl/README.md

 # Understanding Cross-Domain Few-Shot Learning: An Experimental Study

-This repo contains the implementation of the paper under review, **Understanding Cross-Domain Few-Shot Learning: An Experimental Study**.
+This repo contains the implementation of our paper under review.

 ## Table of Contents